-In 2016, The EU General Data Protection Regulation (GDPR) was introduced as a means of regulating the way individuals; companies and organisations are able to process personal and private data.
+In 2018, The EU General Data Protection Regulation (GDPR) was implemented as a means of regulating the way individuals; companies and organisations are able to process personal and private data.
 It also addresses the export of personal data outside the EU and EEA areas.

 As GDPR requires individuals to give consent when signing up for something online, many see it as an attempt to mitigate the prevalence and magnitude of spam email distribution and give people more control over their personal, private data.

 Despite the institution of this EU regulation, spam has showed no signs of slowing down, with statistics compiled by Nesta, the UK’s innovation research specialists, indicating that approximately 60% of internet users in the United Kingdom felt that they had no more control over the volume of marketing emails being received in their personal email inbox.
 Further to this, 22% of those surveyed indicated that they had received an increased number of targeted marketing or spam emails following GDPR’s introduction.

 At Blackhawk Intelligence, our GDPR and data intelligence teams explore the reasons behind this worrying trend and the various implications of GDPR on the current digital climate and on your personal and private data.

 What is spam?

 Spam is, in essence, a commercial marketing tactic.
 The ethics of this form of marketing, however, are inherently dubious – with email marketing cultivating a reputation for antagonising its targets and recipients who often are unaware that they have been signed up to the associated mailing list or database.